gbif/hp-sanbi/_posts/2026-30-01-Graduate_Research26.md

 Nominations can come from the GBIF delegation or node of either the candidate’s country of citizenship or the country of the candidate’s host institution.

 **Submission process and deadlines**

-Candidates should submit their application, together with completed documentation by email, to F.Parker@sanbi.org.za by ?
-2026.
+Candidates should submit their application, together with completed documentation by email, to F.Parker@sanbi.org.za by 1 May 2026.
 Submissions of incomplete proposals will not be considered.

 **Award nomination packet**

 Candidates should prepare their proposal and nomination packets to include:

 1.	**Research summary** (200 words)